RiyaSubash/The-central-perk-cafe-website/README.md

 5. **Contact**: Users can get in touch with the restaurant by filling out the contact form.

 6. **Blogs**: The blogs section features various articles about the restaurant's dishes and experiences.

-## Authorship and Licensing

-The Central Park web application is designed and created by an unknown author.
-As no licensing information is provided within the project, it is essential to contact the original author for permissions and licensing details before using any part of the project for commercial purposes.

-## Support and Contributions

-As the project is presented without a specific GitHub repository or any other means of contributions, any enhancements or modifications to the application must be done directly by the original author.
-If you encounter issues or have suggestions, please contact the original author directly.

-## Disclaimer

-Central Park is a fictional web application created for educational purposes.
-The project does not represent an actual restaurant, and any resemblance to real-world entities is purely coincidental.

----

-Please note that this readme file assumes that the project is a static web application and doesn't involve any server-side or back-end code.
-If the project contains server-side elements or requires additional setup, the readme file should include the appropriate instructions for those aspects as well.